Kornelf4/snowflake-matrix-generator/README.md

 # Snowflake generator
 > This small project was used in my procjam [submission](https://kornelf.itch.io/the-silent-plane) in 2025.

+> You can view some rendered example result matrices in the `exaples` folder.

 ## Usage
 You can easily use this in your JavaScript project, it you copy or download the contents of the file `snowflakeGen.js`.